cf-convention/cf-convention.github.io/discussion.md

     For proposing standard names, asking questions or having discussions about the interpretation and use of the CF conventions, and initial suggestions for proposals to change or extend the CF conventions.

-    There is also a separate website detailing the [status of current proposals for new standard names][current] that have been initiated on the general discussion forum.
+    The status of proposals about standard names that have been initiated on the general discussion forum is shown by the [CEDA vocabulary editor][vocab_editor].

 *   [Conventions][github_conventions]